chaseplusplus0/Mario-Kart-Bike/README.md

 ### Design Artifacts and BOM

 The 2D schematics and 3D models used in the development of this project are also included as well to give a perspective on what was involved in the design process.
 There is a bill of materials that also shows the cost of every relevant component and structure used.

+### Photos and Video

+There are some pictures of the bike and its various components as well as a video of the completed project in working form.

+# Final Notes

+If there are any questions regarding certain parts of the bike construction or code function, please feel free to reach out here on Github or email me (Chase) at: chgriffin13@gmail.com

+I'll do my best to help clarify!